Bharat82450-Dare/ashtavinayaka-crm-showcase/README.md

 ## Overview

-Ashtavinayaka Realties CRM is a live client project developed for **Radhaswami Developers / Ashtavinayaka Realties**, Raipur, India.
+Ashtavinayaka Realties CRM is a live client project developed for **Ashtavinayaka Realties**, Raipur, India.
 It is a full-featured Android application managing **6,000–7,000 real estate leads** across a structured four-tier role hierarchy, with AI-powered lead scoring, biometric client identification, and automated payment verification.

 > This repository serves as a public showcase.
 Source code is proprietary and kept private per client agreement.